akshaySavanoor/RTC_CLOCK_WITH_AM_PM/README.md

-#RTC CLOCK
+# RTC CLOCK

-* Displaying real time date and time with AM and PM in 12/24 hour format
+This project displays the real-time date and time with AM and PM indicators in a 12-hour format.
+The project utilizes the following components:

-* In this project we are displaying in 12 hour format.
-##components
+## Components
-* RTC DS1307 module
+- RTC DS1307 module
-* Arduiono uno
+- Arduino Uno
-* 8x32 Max 7219 dot matrix
+- 8x32 Max 7219 dot matrix
-* Jumper wires
+- Jumper wires

-##library
-* LEDMatrixDriver.hpp
-* RtcDS1307.h
-* Wire.h
+## Library

-###All libraries are available inside "libraries for project" directory
+The project requires the following libraries, which can be found inside the "libraries for project" directory:

-##circuit
-* check circuit folder
+- LEDMatrixDriver.hpp
+- RtcDS1307.h
+- Wire.h

+## Circuit
+For the circuit diagram, please refer to the "circuit" folder.